Wildcards

 Timestamps

-These wildcards generate precise timestamps to create unique file and directory names based on the current time.
+These wildcards return Unix timestamps based on the current system time.

 Wildcard | Description | Example Output |